theseanl/tscc/README.md

 Best practice is to provide them as a separate script tag instead of bundling it together, as such libraries do not in general safe to be compiled by Closure Compiler.
 Declare them as external modules in the spec file, and import them like you would usually do.
 Then you can benefit from IDE's type checking functionality while tscc can lookup their type definitions and include them as closure compiler's externs.

+#### More detailed description of what tscc does

+My idea have been to make the option 2 in your explanation #1041 (Thanks for writing it) systematic:

+ 1. Users write `import React from 'react'`, so that users' IDE can find necessary typings.
+ 2. TSCC configures tsickle to process type declaration files of module 'react' that Typescript located for us -- usually in node_modules directory.
+ 3. With the help of some Typescript transformers, TSCC removes the above import statements.
+Doing it requires suppressing `goog.requireType('react')` and substituting `const React = require('react')` to something like `const React_1 = React`.
+ 4. To inform Closure about such a user-provided global variable name, TSCC generates additional externs for such a global variable, like
+    ```javascript
+    /**
+     * @const
+     * @type {some$file$name$mangled$by$tsickle}
+     */
+    var React = {};
+    ```
+    tsickle writes module-scoped externs to certain mangled namespace like this, so I am grabbing that namespace to create externs like this.
+To my understanding, this will provide the required information to Closure, please correct me if I'm wrong.

 ### Things to know

+Closure compiler is capable of minifying modern javascript up to ECMASCRIPT 2019.
+If you only support modern environments, you can set closure compiler output langauge to ES6 or higher, it will provide smaller output in general.

-Although TSCC tries to hide CC specifics as much as it can, some knowledge over it is required:
+Although TSCC tries to hide CC specifics as much as it can, it's good to have some knowledge on it:
  - Read the [official documentation](https://developers.google.com/closure/compiler/) in order to get used to some notions used.
  - Not all code works directly with closure compiler (even if it is well-annotated).
 Read about [compiler assumptions](https://github.com/google/closure-compiler/wiki/Compiler-Assumptions) from their wiki; Basically, you should not use some dynamic nature of JS (the bad part!).
 Below are some common situations.
    - Do not access an object's property with a string literal, as closure compiler won't try to rename it.
 If you access `foo.bar` in your code and also do `foo["bar"]` at another part of the code, closure compiler may rename `foo.bar` to something like `foo.a` whereas the latter to `foo.bar`, so it will break the code.
    - Circular references of Javascript modules are not allowed.
    - Output module spec must have a single root module, making it a connected tree.[Ref](https://stackoverflow.com/questions/10395810/how-do-i-split-my-javascript-into-modules-using-googles-closure-compiler/10401030#10401030)
  - Tsickle [officially states](https://github.com/angular/tsickle#warning-work-in-progress) that it is still in experimental phase, and there are some caveats.
    - Tsickle does not support annotation of all typescript types.
-In most of cases, closure compiler is still able to guess unknown types so it does not break the output code,
+For example, it does not convert indexed properties of Typescript to closure type, so if an interface is `declare`d with a property, such an interface won't be preserved -- keep an eye on tsickle warnings about unknown types.
+A good news is that closure compiler is still able to guess unknown types in most of cases, so it does not break the output code often.
-   - It does not support indexed properties, in particular, any `declare`d properties together with indexed properties won't be preserved by the compiler.
-     ```
-     declare interface Mixed {
-         will_not_be_preserved:boolean
-         [key:string]:boolean
-     }
-     ```
    - TS `namespace`s are not converted to something like those in closure library, so it does not benefit from closure compiler's property flattening.
 (Apparently google internally prevents use of [namespaces](https://github.com/angular/tsickle/issues/713#issuecomment-358806943).)
  - Some objects are present in Typescript but not in closure compiler, so sometimes you may need to provide externs to those manually.